Italy sees EU support for its public investment plans

 The statement from EU leaders called for governments to balance the need for budget cuts with the necessity of spurring growth and combating unemployment.

-The balance should be achieved "through a mix of expenditure and revenue measures", including "short-term targeted measures to boost growth and support job-creation, particularly for the young, and prioritizing growth-friendly investment".
+The balance should be achieved "through a mix of expenditure and revenue measures", including "short-term targeted measures to boost growth and support job-creation, particularly for the young, and prioritising growth-friendly investment".

 Total investment in Italy has been falling dramatically - in 2012 it tumbled 8.8 percent from 2011 and this year it is to expected to fall a further 3 percent.